kean/articles/2017-07-10-api-client-in-swift.markdown

 **Chain two requests**

-Suppose you may want to upload an image to the resource service and the patch a customer entry with an `imageId` returned by the first request.
+Suppose you may want to upload an image to the resource service and then patch a customer entry with an `imageId` returned by the first request.
 Here's how you can do it with Rx:

 ```swift
 _ = resourseService.upload(image).flatMap { imageId in